illinois-cs419/illinois-cs419.github.io/_assignments/mp2.md

     description: The color map is visually interesting and the terrain exhibits good aesthethic quality (e.g. not totally random).
 ---

 For your second Machine Problem, you will procedurally model a piece of terrain.
 For now, this can be a static scene.
-We will add interaction in the second part of the MP will be assigned later.
+We will add interaction in the second part of the MP which will be assigned later.

 You will need to implement the following: